helidon-io/helidon-build-tools/maven-plugins/helidon-archetype-maven-plugin/README.md

 Maven goal to package archetypes.

-This plugin binds to the `package` phase by default.
+This goal binds to the `package` phase by default.

 ### Optional Parameters